lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 Please refer to the Javadoc of each API for more details about the suggested replacement.

+# Moved APIs

+* The `BatchMetrics` class (which is intended for internal use only) has been moved from `org.springframework.batch.core.metrics` to the `org.springframework.batch.core.observability` package.

 # Removed APIs

 The following APIs were deprecated in previous versions and have been removed in this release: